iommirocks/iommi/docs/pages.rst

         return MyPage()

 This creates a page with a h1 tag, a table of users and a form to create a new user.

 Page
 ----

-The :code:`Page` class is used to compose pages.
+The `Page` class is used to compose pages.
 If you have installed the iommi middleware you can also return them directly from your views.
-They accept :code:`str`, :code:`Part` and Django :code:`Template` types:
+They accept `str`, `Part` and Django `Template` types:

 .. code:: python